4004. Is there a cycle?

 {

-If vertex i is gray, then during dfs we found a gray vertex, cycle is found.
+If vertex i is gray, then during the depth-first search we have encountered a gray vertex – a cycle is found.

 if (used[i] == 1) flag = 1;

-If vertex i is white, then we did not visit it yet.
-Continue search from the vertex i.
+If vertex i is white, it means it has not been visited yet.
+Continue the depth-first search from it.

 else if (used[i] == 0) dfs(i);